siddhartha-gadgil/pnp2025-web/content/assignments/inductive-types-typeclasses.md

 ---
-title: "Inductive Types Typeclasses"
+title: "Inductive Types; Typeclasses"
 date: 2025-02-24T00:51:30Z
 draft: false
 ---

-The assignment is in the course repository file [Recursion.lean](https://github.com/proofs-and-programs/proofs-and-programs-25/blob/main/PfsProgs25/Labs/TreeMem.lean).
+The assignment is in the course repository file [TreeMem.lean](https://github.com/proofs-and-programs/proofs-and-programs-25/blob/main/PfsProgs25/Labs/TreeMem.lean).
 The easiest way to work on the assignment is to open the link in [Lean 4 Web Editor](https://live.lean-lang.org/#url=https://raw.githubusercontent.com/proofs-and-programs/proofs-and-programs-25/refs/heads/main/PfsProgs25/Labs/TreeMem.lean).
 You can edit the file, copy its contents and submit.

 Alternatively, you can fork the repository and work on the assignment in your local Lean 4 installation.